03 Jul Transformation of numerical variables

-To simplify, a spline is a graphical representation of the relationship between Y and X. This relationship can be visualized graphically, with confidence intervals.
-In general, these confidence intervals are spread at the extremes of the x-axis because clinical parameters are often distributed according to a normal distribution; there are therefore few individuals with values close to the extremes.
+To simplify, a spline is a mathematical function of the relationship between Y and X. This relationship can be visualized graphically, with confidence intervals.
+In general, these confidence intervals are spread at the extremes of the x-axis because clinical parameters are often normally distributed, so there are few individuals with values close to the extremes.

 If the graphical representation of a spline spline is a straight line, then the relationship is linear between Y and X and therefore this assumption is verified.

 If the spline is a curve, two scenarios:

-- It is possible to draw a line within the confidence interval, or one that slightly exceeds it; in this case, we can consider that the assumption is verified.
+- It is possible to draw a line within the confidence interval, or one that slightly exceeds it; in this case, we can consider that the linearity assumption is verified.

 - It is clearly not possible to draw a line; the curve is divided into several increasing and decreasing parts.
-In this case, it will be necessary to transform the variable by choosing thresholds delimiting the classes.
+In this case, it will be necessary to transform the variable.

 Caution, however, if the bounds of the confidence interval are wide, it is difficult to conclude, as many lines could be drawn within this interval.

 If the curve can be divided into several parts (e. g. an increasing part, then a decreasing part and then a horizontal part), the optimal position to split this curve is the junction between two curve parts.